lukegao11/Data-engineering-notes/README.md

 # Data engineering notes
-a notebook for a data engineer wannabe
+a notebookish diary for a data engineer wannabe